DUNE/computing-HWDB/index.md

 >
 > First step: follow the directions in the "[Setup](
 > {{ page.root }}/setup.html)" to arrived prepared for this event.
 Follow the instruction there to obtain your FNAL certificate,
-> which you will need to communicate with the RESR API of the HWDB.
+> which you will need to communicate with the REST API of the HWDB.
 {: .callout}

 By the end of this training, participants will know how to:
-* learning outcome 1
+* How to GET/POST things from/to the DUNE HWDB through both the WEB UI and the RESR API methods.
-* learning outcome 2
+* How to easily go up&down PID hierarchy, scan QR-codes, and GET/POST Item locations using the iPad app.
-* learning outcome 3
+* how to easily POST massive data to the HWDB using the Python API.

 <!--